Reproducible-Bioinformatics/baryon-lang/readme.md

 and workflow engines, such as Bash, Python, R, Galaxy, Nextflow, and Streamflow.

+## Language Specification

+You can find the detailed language specification in the [SPECIFICATION.md](SPECIFICATION.md) file.
+It describes the syntax, semantics, and structure of the Baryon language, including how to define workflows, metadata, implementation blocks, and parameters.

 ## Features

 - **Unified Workflow DSL:** Write your workflow once, target multiple